 Node.js not found

-Make sure Node.js is installed and available in your PATH.
-Test by running
+Confirm Node.js is installed and on your PATH.
+Run

-node --version in your terminal.
-You should see a version number like v20.10.0.Auth token invalid
+node --version in a terminal; you should see a version like v20.10.0.Auth token invalid

 Auth token invalid